-How Vizag gas leak incident reminds of Bhopal gas tragedy
+Vizag gas leak brings back chilling memories of Bhopal tragedy

 Visakhapatnam, May 07: It looks like the beginning of the year 2020 seems to be a tragic start for the people.
 With people suffering from coronavirus is on one side, scenes of several children being carried by parents in their arms and people laying on the roads as they inhailed the poisonous gas that took place in Andhra Pradesh's Vishakapatanam has gone viral on social media.